Finger Monkeys (FMT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Finger Monkeys Historical Price

-According to the latest data gathered on Finger Monkeys live price page, the current price of Finger Monkeys is 0.00187387USD.
-The circulating supply of Finger Monkeys(FMT) is 605.39M FMT , giving it a market capitalization of $1.11M.
+According to the latest data gathered on Finger Monkeys live price page, the current price of Finger Monkeys is 0.00186201USD.
+The circulating supply of Finger Monkeys(FMT) is 605.39M FMT , giving it a market capitalization of $1.13M.

 - 30 Days0.00%$ --$ 0.011612$ 0.000793